Workers' compensation for independent contractors

 Does an independent contractor need workers' compensation insurance?

-- A client contract demands that the consultant carry this coverage.
+- A client contract demands they carry this coverage.

-- State laws require that the consultant have this coverage.
+- State laws require they have this coverage.

-Why would a client want an independent contractor to have workers’ compensation insurance?
-Because if the contractor doesn’t carry it (and pay for it), the client has to.
-That’s because workers’ comp laws in many states require protection for every employee, even if they have 1099 or independent contractor status.
+Why would a client want an independent contractor to have workers’ comp insurance?
+Because the client has to carry and pay for it if the contractor doesn't.
+Workers’ comp laws in many states require protection for every employee, even if they have 1099 or independent contractor status.

-Often, your clients will save money by putting the burden of carrying workers’ compensation on you, the consultant.
-(If you notice in a contract that you’re required to pay for this coverage for yourself, be sure you’ve considered that cost when setting your fees!)
+Your clients will save money by putting the burden of carrying workers’ compensation on you, the contractor.
+(If a contract requires you to pay for this coverage for yourself, be sure you’ve considered that cost when setting your fees.)

 Ask for proof of workers’ compensation insurance from your contractors

-Beyond thinking about what to expect as an IT consultant working for a larger company, it’s a good idea to know what to do when you decide to hire your own contractors or subcontractors.
-When that happens, suddenly you’re in the shoes of the big technology company: you may have workers’ compensation obligations and you also have your bottom line to think about.
+When you hire your own contractors or subcontractors, suddenly you’re in the shoes of the big tech company.
+Like them, you may have workers’ compensation obligations and you also have your bottom line to think about.

 In some cases, it may make sense to require your contractors or subcontractors to carry their own workers’ compensation coverage so you don’t have to carry that coverage for them.

-The best way to determine whether it’s a good idea to request workers’ comp from the people you’re contracting with is to consult with your attorney.
-He or she can advise you not only about laws and regulations where you live but also about how to update your employment contract to include language that requires coverage.
+Your attorney can help you determine if it’s a good idea to request workers’ comp from the people you’re contracting with.
+He or she can advise you about not only laws and regulations where you live but also how to update your employment contract to include language that requires coverage.